keboola/component-sftp/component_config/component_short_description.md

-Transfer tables and files from the Storage to any SFTP repository.
+Transfer tables and files to any SFTP repository.